 Working in the Cold

-- Frostnip – Occurs when the skin’s top layer freezes, turning white, numb and hard, but deeper tissue feels normal.
+- Frostnip – The skin’s top layer freezes, turning white, numb and hard, but deeper tissue feels normal.

-- Frostbite – Occurs when tissue temperature falls below the freezing point or from contact with cooled liquids.
-Symptoms include numbness, skin inflammation in patches and slight pain.
-Severe cases may cause tissue damage without pain, burning or prickling sensations, and blisters.
+or from contact with cooled liquids.
+Severe cases can cause tissue damage without pain, burning sensations,

 - Choose equipment with thermal insulating materials and tools that can be operated with gloves.